learning-journey-planning-system/backend/README.md

 <!--### 1.
 Shortcut to start the app:
 1. Ensure MAMP/WAMP is on
 2. Ensure you have pipenv installed
+3. pipenv shell
-3. Execute the following script in the cli:
+4. Execute the following script in the cli:
 ```sh
 ./start_backend.sh
 ```-->